iO-Academy/2021-mar-clash-of-the-toppings-api/README.md

         - {'data':[], 'msg':'No data found', statusCode:200, 'success':true}

 PUT
-- updates a topping with the new number of wins, new number of battles and calculates the new win percentage.
+- Updates a topping with the new number of wins, new number of battles and calculates the new win percentage.
 Then returns the updated topping.
 - Data format:
     - {'_id': ObjectId('507f1f77bcf86cd799439011'), 'name':'Coffee for Maria', 'img':'<your image url>',